Most of us are avid face moisturizers, never missing a morning or night of slathering on our favorite ultra-hydrating creams.

 But, if you were to stop moisturizing your face, what exactly would happen to your skin?

-Read on for 8 things that may start happening with your skin if you stop moisturizing regularly (Hint: it is more than just the obvious “dryness”).
+Read on for 8 things that may start happening with your skin if you stop moisturizing regularly.

 While this seems obvious and should go without saying, you may not know why not moisturizing can leave your skin looking and feeling dry.